Leslie Mann (athlete): Early years

-Major League Baseball player
+Playing career

 Mann later became a professional baseball player.
 From 1913 to 1928, he played for the Boston Braves, St. Louis Cardinals, Cincinnati Reds, New York Giants, and Chicago Cubs.

 He was a member of the 1914 "Miracle" Braves team that went from last place to first place in two months, becoming the first team to win a pennant after being in last place on the Fourth of July.
 The team then went on to defeat Connie Mack's heavily favored Philadelphia Athletics in the 1914 World Series.

+Mann jumped to the rival Federal League in 1915, signing with the Chicago Whales.
+The short lived league was in its final season, but Mann recorded his best season as a professional, batting .306 and leading the league with 19 triples as the Whales won the pennant.

-Mann also had an RBI single off Babe Ruth in Game 4 of the 1918 World Series.
+With the demise of the Federal League, Mann returned to Major League Baseball as a member of the Chicago Cubs in 1916.
+As a member of the pennant winning Cubs in 1918, Mann also recorded an RBI single off Babe Ruth in Game 4 of the 1918 World Series.
+Ruth's Boston Red Sox defeated the Cubs 4-2 to win the Series, their last World Series title until 2004.

+Mann served mostly as a platoon player from 1919 onward.
+Although he'd bat over .300 in several season over the final part of his career, Mann did do so falling well short of the necessary plate appearances to qualify for a batting title.

+Mann had a reputation as a "clean" player, who disapproved of vices like drinking and gambling in the clubhouse.
+While he was with the Cardinals in 1922, he received a letter from Giants pitcher Phil Douglas.
+Douglas, at odds with Giants manager John McGraw, suggested that he would be willing to jump ship, effectively tipping the pennant race to the Cardinals.
+Mann advised manager Branch Rickey, who passed the letter to Baseball Commissioner Kenesaw Mountain Landis, who banned Douglas from baseball for life.

 Coaching career

 Mann also worked for many years as a college football and basketball coach.
 From 1914 to 1916, he was a basketball coach at Amherst College.

 In 1919, he became a coach at Rice Institute in Houston.
 In February 1922, Mann was hired as an assistant football coach at Indiana.
 He also coached the Indiana Hoosiers men's basketball team during the 1922–23 and 1923–24 seasons.

 Starting in 1924, Mann was hired as the head basketball coach and assistant football coach at his alma mater, which by then had become Springfield College.